allProgramming/minnie/README.md

-# minnie
+# Minnie
-Assembly instructions and software for a minimalistic, economical robot:
+Assembly instructions and software for a minimalistic, economical robot.

+---

+I am providing code in this repository to you under an open source license.
+Because this is my personal repository, the license you receive to my code is from me and not from my employer (Facebook).